numpy/numtype/CONTRIBUTING.md

 To validate that the annotations are correct, we use two type-checkers:
 [basedpyright](https://github.com/detachhead/basedpyright) and
 [mypy](https://github.com/python/mypy).
-Both are included as development dependency, and therefore autoamtically installed with `uv sync`.
+Both are included as development dependency, and therefore automatically installed with `uv sync`.

 ### basedpyright